JoCarrasco/bugkiller-node/README.md

 # bugkiller-node
-An awesome NodeJS + Express starter for a bugtracker software.
+An awesome backend server for time-tracking software.